 The Governance Committee has primary responsibility for establishing director compensation arrangements, which are designed to provide competitive compensation necessary to attract and retain high quality non-employee directors and to encourage ownership of our stock to further align directors' interests with those of our shareholders.
 When considering non-employee director compensation arrangements, the Governance Committee considers information provided by management and outside consultants regarding various types and amounts of non-employee director compensation arrangements and practices of selected peer companies.
 As part of its review of director compensation for 2015, the Committee engaged Frederic W. Cook & Co, Inc., or FWC to review the design and competitiveness of non-employee director compensation.
-FWC noted from a design perspective that the Company's program is sound and aligns with market and "best" practices, however 2014 compensation levels fell below the 25th percentile of the Company's press.
-In recommending the changes to non-employee director compensation had not been increased since 2008, (ii) as a result of the changes, non-employee director compensation had not been increased since 2008, (iii) as a result of the changes, non-employee director compensation had public directors and its practices.
+FWC noted from a design perspective that the Company's program is sound and aligns with market and "best" practices.